Boxcryptor’s GDPR Journey Part 1: Getting an Overview

 As a result of this new approaching law, many companies are facing the need to implement far-reaching changes and restructurings.
 Many surveys show that the GDPR is literally spreading fear and terror.

 We at Boxcryptor decided to see the GDPR as an opportunity.
 In a multi-part series of articles, therefore, our CEO Andrea Pfundmeier will report on how we implement the new European General Data Protection Regulation.

 First Step: Collecting Information About the GDPR

 For an introduction to the topic of the General Data Protection Regulation, I first read the Regulation in the original, Personally, I coped well with the official document of the European Union.
-But there are also various helpers, such as apps with full-text search and bookmark function, which we recently presented here in the blog: GDPR Tools - Helpers for the new European data protection.
+But there are also various helpers, such as apps with full-text search and bookmark function.

 In addition to the legal text, I have also searched for articles and specialist contributions that are tailored specifically to us as an IT service provider, software manufacturer and to medium-sized companies.
 To get a comprehensive overview, we exchanged ideas in the team, shared links and participated in webinars.

 Andrea working through the paragraph jungle of the GDPR.